ArtifactDB/SewerRat/README.md

 To remove files from the index, we use the same procedure as above but replacing the `/register/*` endpoints with `/deregister/*`.
 The only potential difference is when the caller requests deregistration of a directory that does not exist.
 In this case, `/deregister/start` may return a `SUCCESS` status instead of `PENDING`, after which `/deregister/finish` does not need to be called.

+### Other comments

+If an error is encountered in the `/register/*` or `/deregister/*` endpoints, the response usually has the `application-json` content type.
+The body encodes a JSON object with an `ERROR` status and a `reason` string property explaining the reason for the failure.
+That said, some error types (e.g., 404, 405) may instead return a `text/plain` content type with the reason directly in the response body.

+Any failure to parse specific JSON files is not considered an error and will only show up in the `comments` of a successful response from `/register/finish`.
+This provides some robustness to partial writes or invalid files inside directories with complex internal structure.

+Regardless of whether the registration is successful or not, the verification code file is no longer needed after a response is received.
+This can be deleted from the directory to reduce clutter.

+We provide some small utility functions from [`scripts/functions.sh`](scripts/functions.sh) to perform the registration from the command line.
+The process should still be simple enough to implement equivalent functions in any language.

 ## Querying the index